Job Title: Tenant Relations Officer

 - Enters applications into a software program.

-- Upon approval of the housing manager, allocates units to approved applicants when units are available:
+- Upon approval of the housing supervisor, allocates units to approved applicants when units are available:

 - Processes tenant check-ins.